Co-op Reference Letters Guide

 1. Personal Reference Letter

-Lastly, it is beneficial if the personal reference is written by someone who is a co-op owner.
-By being a co-op owner themselves, they will be able to offer a credible opinion as to why you would make a good neighbor.
+Lastly, it is beneficial if the personal reference is written by a co-op owner.
+As co-op owners themselves, they will be able to offer a credible opinion as to why you would make a good neighbor.

 Lastly, don’t use your current or former boss for a personal reference.
 Instead, you have them write you a professional letter or employer reference letter.